-- Provisional Admission: To be eligible for thie option of automatic admission to our Teacher Certification Program without an interview, you must:
+Provisional Admission: To be eligible for this option of automatic admission to our Teacher Certification Program without an interview, you must:

-- Education work experience: Completion of the Teaching, Learning and Justice Minor will guarantee completion of 40 hours of documented experience in a school setting, which is an admission requirement to our Teacher Certification Program.
-For summer 2021 applicants only: Due to the lack of access to group instructional settings, we are waiving this requirement until further notice.
-For UW Tacoma students pursuing the TLJ minor, TEDUC 490 continues to be a requirement for the minor.
+Education work experience: Completion of the Teaching, Learning and Justice Minor will guarantee completion of 40 hours of documented experience in a school setting, which is an admission requirement to our Teacher Certification Program.

 NOTE: Effective September 2020, students pursuing the Master of Education (M.Ed.) degree, with Teacher Certification, must successfully complete six credits of elective graduate coursework (500-level), in place of TEDUC 501 and TEDUC 520, to meet degree requirements.

 *If not taken as part of the minor, TEDUC 471 and TEDUC 482 (2.7 grade or higher), will still count as equivalent courses for TEDUC 520 and TEDUC 501.

 Education and Community Engagement Minor